All your favorite Uggs are now discounted for Black Friday

 Chayze Platform Sneaker ($59.90, originally $99.95; nordstrom.com)

-Well this is a departure for the brand.
-This platform sneaker, which gets major points from its reviewers for its plushness and easy flatform, can be a pop of color to any winter outfit, or equally gorgeous come spring.
+Well, this is a departure for the brand.
+This platform sneaker, which gets major points from its reviewers for its plushness and easy flatform, can be a pop of color to any winter outfit or equally gorgeous come spring.
 It’s available in black, gray and white as well.

 Ugg sales at Amazon